andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 previously had a neighbor at both `z=-1` and `z=1`...but now if we only keep the positive z's, it would have `z=1` as a neighbor *twice*.

-The following interactive demo lets you explore what this looks like:
+The following interactive element lets you explore what this looks like:

 ::: {#golSyms3DForward .highlightbox}
+**Element 4a:** 3D Negation-Symmetry Forward Neighbor Multiplicities

 ::: {#golSyms3DForwardCont}
 Please enable Javascript
 :::